Organization sabotage and the butterfly effect

 And crucial for any intervention: manage expectations.

-Managing expectations means when you diagnose, design, and implement any project, there is never a linear path towards project delivery.
-Any expectation for linear progress is unreasonable.
+Managing expectation really means: at project diagnose, design, and implementation no expectation exists for a linear path to success.
 There is no linear projection because people stumble, people get confused, and people need constant communication to move towards a shared goal.

 Linear results are as unreasonable in an intervention to combat sabotage as it is for people expect linear results in a dieting, an effort to stop smoking, an effort to communicate to their partner better, or for results at a gym.
 Some days it is progress, some days it is a struggle.
-Over the long term and with commitment results are achieved.
+Over the long-term and with commitment to achieve results.

 The phrase refers to the idea that a butterfly’s wings might create tiny changes in the atmosphere that may ultimately alter the path of a tornado or delay, accelerate or even prevent the occurrence of a tornado in a certain location.